logo.png

 Preparation:

-Before installation, ensure that the installation site complies with relevant safety and environmental standards.
-Clean the construction area, ensuring it is level and free of debris.
+Before installation, make sure that the installation site meets the relevant safety and environmental standards.
+Clean the construction area, ensuring that it is flat and free of any debris.

 Tank Inspection: